-- (a) The Title IX Coordinator will contact the Complaining Party and encourage him/her/them to meet to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available and address the need for any interim measures.
+- (a) The Title IX Coordinator will contact the Complaining Party and encourage him/her/zie/them to meet to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available and address the need for any interim measures.
 Examples of interim measures with respect to sexual misconduct may include no-contact orders, requests for academic adjustments, changes to living, dining, transportation, working and/or immigration situations, statutorily provided leave to employees pursuant to M.G.L. c.
 49, §52D, and other actions to address the situations and the Complaining Party's immediate physical safety and emotional needs and concerns on an interim basis. - (b) The Title IX Coordinator will assess the reported conduct to determine whether the circumstances pose a threat to the health or safety of the College community that warrants issuance of a timely warning, a stay-away order for any persons, or any other interim protections, including, but not limited to, suspension of a student, placing an employee on leave, or restricting any individual from other privileges prior to completing an investigation.
-During the interim action, the College reserves the right to prohibit the individual from entering upon the College's property or participating in any College activities absent written authorization from an appropriate College official.
-The failure of an individual to comply

 5 Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.
+Where another College official or employee is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate another College official or employee to assume the role at issue, as necessary and appropriate.